Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Optoma EH200ST

-If you want to keep your investment under four digits, the Optoma EH200ST is your ride.
-For a price that sits just under $1,000, this golf projector delivers some real technical value.
+If you want to keep your investment under four digits, I’d say the Optoma EH200ST is your ride.
+For a price that sits just under $1,000, this golf simulator projector delivers some real technical value.
 Don’t let the 3000 lumens dull you into thinking this machine doesn’t pack a punch: for the money, it projects a bright and clear image.
-The max resolution is 1080p and the contrast is 20,000:1, both of which can more than fit your needs.

 If you’re someone who wants to convert a small space in a garage to work on your game, keep in mind that this is a short-throw projector, with an accent on short.
 You need to mount it about 3.5 feet from where you’re going to project, and then you’ll end up with a 100-inch diagonal image.
 You’ll need to think through how to position a golf simulator projector screen.